XarienC/Synapse-X-Open-Source-UI/README.md

 - Go to "Manage NuGet Packages" located in the top bar under the header "Project".
 - Reinstall Scintilla, by clicking the uninstall button and installing it again.
 - Go to your Synapse X folder > bin > sxlib > and add sxlib.dll to your references.
+- When compiling, make sure to set the output directory to your Synapse X directory.
 - Done!
 Happy UI making!

 ### Pictures of the UI